davidthewatson/davidthewatson.github.io/src/tandem_tslim_x2_dexcom_g6.md

 demonstrate below, particularly given that I am highly active and fast regularly, meaning that my basal rates have to be finely tuned or my diet, exercise, and sleep become difficult to manage quickly.
-I have used 1, 2, and 3 day fasts for almost 15 years to tune my basal rates as it is an effective technique that is not difficult for me to manage, despite complaints from doctors, dieticians, and CDEs.
+I have used 1, 2, and 3 day fasts for almost 15 years to tune my basal rnates as it is an effective technique that is not difficult for me to manage, despite complaints from doctors, dieticians, and CDEs.
 Fasting works, as Valter_Longo_and_others_have demonstrated_with_fast-mimicking_diets.